sider/sider-docs/docs/enterprise/scaling.md

 ## Choosing the strategies

 No matter how you are running your Sider Enterprise, running more containers (strategy #1) should be the first option.
-Analysis performance mainly depends on the number of containers for `setaria_worker`.
-Running more `setaria_worker` would improve the analysis performance.
+Analysis performance mainly depends on the number of containers for analyses.

 When you cannot run more containers on your computer, upgrading the hardware can be the next option if your budget allows (#2).

 If you are already using the most performant computer available, scaling out to computer instances is the only option.
 You have two choices here, #3 and #4: running another Sider Enterprise instance or scaling out each Sider Enterprise component.

 Scaling out Sider Enterprise instances is easier.
 You set up another computer to run Sider Enterprise and a load balancer.
 The advantage of this strategy is its simplicity.
 The disadvantage is its ineffectiveness.

 Scaling out Sider Enterprise components is more flexible and effective.
-If you detect that the `setaria_worker` is the bottleneck,  set up another computer to run `setaria_worker`.
-This is more effective because 100% of the added computer resource is used to run `setaria_worker`.
-However, the setup can be really complicated.
-While the Sider SaaS team is managing this, we do not recommend it for Sider Enterprise users.
+If you detect that the analyses are the bottleneck, scale up the Docker host to run more runners.
+This is more effective because 100% of the added computer resource is used to perform analyses.

 We also provide some options to improve concurrency within containers (#5).